CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ###### XRPL base fee re-config

-And the time of the contract instantiation the owner sets the initial `xrpl_base_fee` used for the XRPL transaction fee.
+At the time of the contract instantiation the owner sets the initial `xrpl_base_fee` used for the XRPL transaction fee.
 The formula for the fee is `xrpl_tx_fee = (1 + number of signatures) * xrpl_base_fee`.
 The fee should be the same for all relayers since it influences the operation signature.
-It is required for the fee to be updated since at some point in time the XRPL chain might be under a high load and transactions from the Coreum to XRPL might be not accepted by the nodes and stuck.
+It is required for the fee to be updated since at some point in time the XRPL chain might be under a high load and transactions from the Coreum to XRPL might be not accepted by the nodes and get stuck.
 The fee update process helps to resolve such issues:

-* owner calls the contract a provides new`xrpl_base_fee`
+* owner calls the contract a provides new `xrpl_base_fee`
 * the contract
     * updates the `xrpl_base_fee` in config
     * removes signatures from all pending operations